 About Steve Orr

-Steve Orr has launched his media consulting business after an award-winning, three decade broadcasting career.
-The last half was spent as a business news anchor and feature reporter at the MarketWatch Radio Network.
-He was regularly heard on some of the country’s biggest news stations, including 1010 WINS in New York, WBBM in Chicago, WBZ in Boston, KYW in Philadelphia, KCBS in San Francisco, and WTOP in Washington, DC.
-As many as 18 million people heard Steve’s network every week.
+Steve launched his consulting business after an award-winning broadcasting career.
+As a business news anchor and feature reporter, his stories for the MarketWatch Radio Network were heard regularly on some of the country’s biggest news stations, including 1010 WINS in New York, WBBM in Chicago, and WTOP in Washington, DC.

-At MarketWatch, Steve was part of a team that won several National Headliner Awards and an award from the Society of American Business Editors and Writers.
-He honed his skills at finding stories and making them interesting for casual investors.
-And he established feature beats for sports business issues and business book authors.
+At MarketWatch, Steve honed his skills at finding stories and making them interesting for casual investors.
+He established feature beats for sports business and business book authors.

 Steve has interviewed hundreds of people over the years, including CEOs, celebrities, athletes, and public officials.
 He once followed Mickey Mantle to the bathroom to make sure the baseball Hall of Famer stuck around for a quick interview.
-One of Steve’s most memorable interviews as a young reporter was with then Israeli U.N.
-Ambassador Benjamin Netanyahu.
-Also memorable, for all the wrong reasons, was his interview backstage with Ella Fitzgerald, who snapped at him after what he still considers a rather innocuous question.
+One of Steve’s most memorable interviews as a young reporter was with then-Israeli U.N.
+Ambassador Benjamin Netanyahu in a Connecticut mansion.
+His backstage interview with Ella Fitzgerald was memorable for all the wrong reasons.
+She snapped at him after what he still considers a rather innocuous question.

-Steve has been quoted as a media expert in Self-Promotion for Introverts by Nancy Ancowitz (McGraw Hill, 2010).
-And he has been a guest lecturer at the University of Central Florida and the City University of New York/Baruch College, teaching students about radio and TV journalism.
+Steve has written articles for PR News and MarketWatch.com and has been quoted as a media expert in Self-Promotion for Introverts by Nancy Ancowitz (McGraw Hill, 2010).
+He has been a guest lecturer at the University of Central Florida and the City University of New York/Baruch College, teaching students about radio and TV journalism.

 Steve graduated from the University of Wisconsin with a BA in Journalism.
-During his time in Madison, Steve was the sports director at the student radio station.
-And he was on the staff of a cable comedy show headed by Jim Mallon, who went on to produce the cult classic Mystery Science Theater 3000.
 The seeds of Steve’s broadcasting career and his lifelong love of radio were planted when he listened to Mystery Theater hosted by E.G. Marshall as a kid.